puyu-wasi/quechua-from-english/README.md

 ### About this page

-This page is a collection of learning materials I've collected while learning this beautiful language.
-As Quechua has a number of distinct dialects, it's worth noting that the materials here nearly all fall into Southern Quechua,with general preference towards the Cuzco-Quechua dialect, and Standard Quechua orthography.
-However, nothing here should be taken as absolute - only a general guide to consider.
+This page is a collection of learning materials I've collected while studying.
+As Quechua has a number of distinct dialects, it's worth noting that the materials here strive to all fall under Southern Quechua, with general preference towards the Cuzco-Quechua dialect, and Standard Quechua orthography.

-The materials here range from learning materials to quechuan media.
-Most of the information here is in the form of links to external resources, however there is also some basic language fundentials provided, and some items availible for download.
+## Basic Reference

 ### Alphabet

+a  ch  h  i  k  l  ll  m  n  ñ  p  q  s  t  u  w  y

 ### Numbers
 <table>
     <tr>
         <th>0</th>